rahamatj/sql-exec/README.md

 # Laravel MySQL Management Tool
-SQL Exec is an artisan plugin that I wrote in order to run .sql files and play with raw SQLs.
+SQL Exec is an artisan plugin that I wrote in order to run .sql files and play around with raw SQL Queries.

 ## Features
 - Execute .sql files
 - List MySQL tables
 - Show table structure
 - List table rows
+- Delete all rows from table
+- Drop table
+- Empty all tables from database
+- Delete all tables from database

 ## Installation
 - `composer require rahamatjahan/sql-exec`